Decentralized SGD with Controlled Disagreement Finds Flatter Minima: Problem setting and notation

-which enforces a hard consensus constraint across workers.
-In the i.i.d. data distribution setting considered in this work, all workers share the same underlying objective function, i.e., $f_i = f_j = F$ for all $i,j\in[n]$, while still operating on different data samples through independent minibatches drawn from the common dataset.
+Under the i.i.d. setting considered here, all workers share the same underlying objective but operate on different mini-batches drawn from the shared dataset.
+Each worker maintains its own local model $x_i$.
+The workers collaboratively solve